 When sorting through toiletries, be very particular in what you choose to move with you.
 Expensive shampoos, conditioners, hair products and perfume will probably make your "to keep" list.

 Make sure the lids of these items are properly tightened and that the bottles or tubes won't leak.
 Use zippered plastic bags to prevent leaks.

-Items that you don't want to move, but are still in good condition or haven't been used, find out if a local charity will accept them.
+For items that you don't want to move but are still in good condition or haven't been used, find out if a local charity will accept them.
 Women shelters, for instance, may take unused creams, shampoo and other toiletries.
 Make sure you ask about their stipulations before you donate.

 Use small boxes to pack bathroom items.
 Toiletry items should be packed separate from medicines and stored in zippered plastic bags that won't leak.
-Glass jars or bottles should be well cushioned and packed using linens or clothing or other packing materials.
+Glass jars or bottles should be well cushioned and packed using linens, clothing or other packing materials.
 Use towels and mats to line the inside of the box.
-To ensure the small boxes aren't lost in the move, place the small boxes into one medium or large size box and mark each box appropriately.
-Just make sure the final box does not weigh more than 30lbs.
+To ensure the small boxes aren't lost in the move, place the small boxes into one medium or large box and mark each box appropriately.
+Just make sure the final box does not weigh more than 30 pounds.

-Movers are very careful about what they move so make sure you check this list to see which bathroom items need to stay behind.
+Movers are very careful about what they move, so make sure you are aware of which bathroom items need to stay behind.